00EL/Embedded-Link-Generator/README.md

 ## **📜 Notes**
-This might only work for your own [App Script](https://script.google.com/) read [Documentations](https://developers.google.com/apps-script/) copy App Script Code to your Wep App and use Deployment ID (macro) for inject.js on line 91
+This might only work for your own [App Script](https://script.google.com/) read [Documentations](https://developers.google.com/apps-script/) copy App Script Code to your Wep App and use Deployment ID (macro) insert it to inject.js on line 91